Aruvam: Plot

-A few months ago, Jyothi is working as a schoolteacher at a primary school.
-She does not have a sense of smell and remains inferior about it.
-One day, Jagannathan sees Jyothi free a parakeet being used for parrot astrology and falls in love with her.
-He follows her.
-Jagan confesses his love to her, but she ignores him.
+A few months ago, Jyothi worked as a schoolteacher at a primary school.
+She cannot smell and remains inferior about it.
+One day, Jagannathan sees Jyothi free a parakeet used for parrot astrology and falls in love with her.
+Eventually, Jagan confesses his love to her, but she ignores him.
 So he visits her father at her home and talks to her.
 She doesn't want to be a burden to her future husband because of her anosmia.
 Also, she reveals that at a young age, she lost her mother to a gas explosion because she could not smell the leaking gas.
 A few days later, Jyothi visits the temple to pray that Jagan and her father should have a change of heart about her wedding.
 At that moment, her sari catches fire from the diyas.
 She fails to smell the fire or hear the shouts from nearby women because of the loud noises.
 Luckily, Jagan pours milk over her to dampen the fire.
 He advises that you need someone to protect her and leaves the temple.

 A watchman at Jyothi's school gets beaten by an apparition near a massive banyan tree.
-The headmaster gets angry after seeing destroyed food.
+The next day, the headmaster becomes angry after seeing destroyed food.
 Jyothi feels sorry for the poor students after hearing their stories.
-The school headmaster requests that she prepares the question papers for exams.
-She opens the window blinds while she is working, and a sudden gust blows in, and all the question papers fly in the air.
+The school headmaster requests that she prepare the question papers for exams.
+She opens the window blinds while working, and a sudden gust blows in, and all the question papers fly in the air.
 Jyothi desperately tries to catch them, but she falls down the stairs and gets admitted to the hospital.